ashutoshmjain/gita/src/prologue.md

 All scriptures before `Mahabharata` were spoken words passed on from one generation to the next through rigorous  "recital".
 Having given a detailed account of it's transcription in the very first book, `Dwaipayana` left a proof that the mega-epic was actually "written down".

-This was, thus, the tipping point, when humanity embraced a new medium for storing the knowledge at scale — text - our transition from a purely spoken to mostly written word.
+This was, thus, the tipping point, when humanity embraced a new medium for storing information at scale — text.
+It was our transition from a purely spoken to mostly written word.

 ## Research and notes:
 ----